This post contains affiliate links. I will earn a small commission, at no extra cost to you, if you make a purchase through these links.

 Lay the vine down on top of the potting mix.
 You can position the vine in somewhat of a coil so that it fits in the pot.
 Make sure the tubers are nicely nestled into the potting mix, but you don’t have to totally bury them.

-Mist the potting mix so as to keep it moist.
+Place in bright, indirect light and mist the potting mix as needed to keep it moist.
 Roots will sprout from the tubers, and you want to keep the mix moist as the roots are sprouting and developing.

 After a few weeks, your plant should have at least a small root system developed.
 If you’d like, you can test the plant by giving it a VERY gentle tug to check for resistance.
 If there is resistance, the roots have developed.
 Now, you can care for the plant how you normally would!